Competition

 considering civil proceedings brought by virtue of this Law, other than by the

-Authority, the Authority shall be notified in accordance with Rules of Court
+Authority, the Authority must be notified in accordance with Rules of Court

 made by the Court.[114]